 - use any form of high-pressure selling such as asking for on-the-spot decisions

-If you're unhappy with the way a claims management company has handled your case, find out how to complain.
+If you're unhappy about the way a CMC regulated by us has handled your case, find out how to complain.

 If the firm is regulated by a legal regulator, please refer to the legal regulator’s website for information about how to complain.